 Hess Family Wine Estates is “a family-owned, fifth-generation company committed to responsible agriculture and business practices.”
 Donald Hess retired from active management in 2011, turning operations over to Timothy Persson, the fifth generation of the Hess family.
 The winery contributed to the building of the Colomé community center, its church, an art museum, the school, and better housing.
 Colomé is the source of employment and income for most of the village’s inhabitants.
 Colomé produces more than 130,000 gallons of wine annually and sells in more than 40 countries.

-Bodega Colomé Auténtico Malbec, Valle Calchaquí, Salta, Argentina 2017 is significantly more than your everyday malbec pour.
+Bodega Colomé Auténtico Malbec, Valle Calchaquí, Salta, Argentina 2018 is more than your everyday malbec.
 Impressive, complex, made from some of the oldest, most authentic malbec vines on the planet.
 “Auténtico” on the label is not marketing hype.
 This is the real malbec deal.
 That said, I can see some malbec lovers not enjoying this as much as they enjoy more commodity malbecs—which are wonderfully delicious in their own right.
-This is more serious wine for those with a developed palate, and I cringe as I write those words because it traipses into the wine snob world.
-Still, I try to give you a sense of what to expect.
+This is more serious wine.

 Pair with lean red meats; roasted fowl; lamb cuts; pork.
 Don’t waste this sophisticated effort on pizza and burgers—less expensive, less expressive malbecs will work better with that fare. $25-35